Multicore Quantum Computing: Distributing Bell pairs using cavities

 With better hardware, the number of purification rounds will decrease while the generation rate and the fidelity will increase.
-Indeed, with negligible decoherence, one obtains a fidelity $\approx 99.9\%$ with $g_{Bell} \approx 12.7$ MHz after two rounds and above $99.9\%$ after four rounds with $g_{Bell} \approx 3.16$ MHz.
+Indeed, with negligible decoherence, one obtains a fidelity $\approx 99.9\%$ with $g_{Bell} \approx 0.15$ MHz after two purification rounds ($g_{Bell} \approx 13.9$ MHz via fast gates and measurements).
 However, we will see in \cref{sec:applications} that for many applications one does not need to generate perfect Bell pairs and already a fidelity of $99.5\%$ is enabling for powerful NISQ applications.